Alpha cell: Glucagon Secretion and Control of Gluconeogenesis

 Glucagon functions to signal the liver to begin gluconeogenesis which increases glucose levels in the blood.
 Glucagon will bind to the glucagon receptors on the plasma membranes of hepatocytes (liver cells).
 This ligand binding causes the activation of adenylate cyclase, which causes the creation of cyclic AMP (cAMP).
 As the intracellular concentration of cAMP rises, protein kinase A (PKA) is activated and phosphorylates the transcription factor cAMP Response Element Binding (CREB) protein.
 CREB then induces transcription of glucose-6-phosphatase and phosphoenolpyruvate carboxylase (PEPCK).
 These enzymes increase gluconeogenic activity.
 PKA also phosphorylates phospho-fructokinase 2 (PFK2)/fructose 2,6-biphsophatase (FBPase2), inhibiting PFK2 and activating FBPase2.
 This inhibition decreases intracellular levels of fructose 2,6-biphosphate and increases intracellular levels of fructose 6-phosphate which decreases glycolytic activity and increases gluconeogenic activity.
 PKA also phosphorylates pyruvate kinase which causes an increase in intracellular levels of fructose 1,6-biphosphate and decreases intracellular levels of pyruvate, further decreasing glycolytic activity.
 The most important action of PKA in regulating gluconeogenesis is the phosphorylation of phosphorylase kinase which acts to initiate the glycogenolysis reaction, which is the conversion of glycogen to glucose, by converting glycogen to glucose 1-phosphate.

-Alpha cells also generate Glucagon-like peptide-1 and may have protective and regenerative effect on beta cells.
-They possibly can transdifferentiate into beta cells to replace lost beta cells.
+Glucagon is a peptide hormone derived from the proglucagon precursor.
+In pancreatic alpha cells, proglucagon is normally cleaved predominantly by protein convertase PC2 to generate glucagon.
+Under conditions of metabolic stress or beta cell injury, alpha cells can increase PC1/3 expression, resulting in alternative processing of proglucagon and production of glucagon-like peptide-1 (GLP-1) and other proglucagon-derived peptides normally associated with intestinal L-cells.
+Alpha cells exhibit little PC2 activity and hence produce little to no GLP-1 when healthy.
+In contrast, (intestinal) L-cells rely on PC1/3 to exclusively produce GLP-1 and GLP-2 from proglucagon instead of glucagon.
+The protein convertase switch may have protective and regenerative effect on beta cells.
+Another possibility is that alpha cells can potentially transdifferentiate into beta cells to replace lost beta cells.